ZPS Annual Reports

 Civil Rights Data

 Review the table below listing our schools.
-For the 2021-22 school year, schools were identified based on previous years’ performance using definitions and labels as required in the Every Student Succeeds Act (ESSA).
-A Targeted Support and Improvement (TSI) school is one that had at least one underperforming student subgroup in 2018-19.
-An Additional Targeted Support (ATS) school is one that had a student subgroup performing at the same level as the lowest 5% of all schools in the state in 2017-18.
-A Comprehensive Support and Improvement (CSI) school is one whose performance was in the lowest 5% of all schools in the state or had a graduation rate at or below 67% in 2016-17.
+For the 2025-26 school year, schools were identified based on previous years’ performance using definitions and labels as required in the Every Student Succeeds Act (ESSA).
+A Targeted Support and Improvement (TSI) school is one that had at least one underperforming student subgroup in 2024-25.
+An Additional Targeted Support (ATS) school is one that had a student subgroup performing at the same level as the lowest 5% of all schools in the state in 2021-22.
+A Comprehensive Support and Improvement (CSI) school is one whose performance was in the lowest 5% of all schools in the state, or had a graduation rate at or below 67%, failed to exit CSI status in 2024-25, or failed to exit ATS status in 2021-22.
 Some schools are not identified with any of these labels.
 In these cases, no status label is given.

-ZPS continues to strengthen our academic performance and provide social and emotional support to all students.
-As a district, we are focused on addressing achievement gaps focusing on our English Language Learners and Special Education subgroups.
-We are proud of all our students and will continue working to find new and improved ways to ensure that they learn for life.
+Zeeland Public Schools continues to strengthen academic performance while prioritizing social and emotional support for all students.
+We remain focused on addressing achievement gaps, particularly for our English Language Learners and Special Education subgroups.
+We are proud of our students and remain committed to continuous improvement so that every learner is prepared to learn for life.

 Sincerely,